 Residential services and treatment foster care homes only.
 Youth bring personal items to AK Child & Family at their own risk.
 The facility will not be responsible for any loss or damage to them.
-It is recommended that expensive items be kept at home to avoid the possibility of damage or loss.

-We ask that families/guardians do not give money directly to youth.
-Any spending money should be given to the youth's treatment program supervisor, unit staff, or treatment foster parent to store for safekeeping.
+It is recommended that expensive items be kept at home in order to avoid the possibility of damage or loss.
+We ask that families and/or guardians do not give money directly to youth.
+If families/guardians would like to provide youth with spending money, the money should be given to the youth's treatment program supervisor, unit staff or treatment foster parent to store for safe keeping.
 Youth can receive allowances while in treatment.
-The amount of the allowance and parameters surrounding earning allowance will be contingent upon the expectations of the particular program that the youth is enrolled.
-Personal funds in excess of \$100 belonging to the youth will be placed in a savings account under the youth's name and an individual approved by the treatment team.
+The amount of the allowance and parameters surrounding earning allowance will be contingent upon the expectations of the particular program youth is enrolled.
+Personal funds in excess of one hundred dollars belonging to the youth will be placed in a savings account under the youth's name and an individual approved by the treatment team.

-Clothing or items that display inappropriate themes (e.g., drugs, racism, violence, sex, or alcohol) will not be accepted for a youth in treatment at AK Child & Family programs.
-These items will be given to parents or guardians or stored safely.
+Clothing or items that display inappropriate themes (drugs, racism, violence, sex, alcohol, etc.) will not be accepted while in treatment at AK Child & Family programs.
+These items will be given to parents/guardians or stored safely.
 At discharge, the items will be returned to the youth.